Amanj1/Discovery2/README.md

 #### 2. FastViromeExplorer
 FastViromeExplorer requries a viruslist and a kallisto index.
+You can read about how to install the database in the link provided in "Software requirements".

 #### 3. Diamond blastx
 Diamond requries a nr database in dmnd format, a protein accession to taxid and taxonomy nodes.